- About Us

 Possible adjustments may include the temporary reassignment of certain duties; adjustments in office/department protocols to improve communication (both on campus and electronically); flexible work schedules; the hiring of replacement work for a portion of the faculty member’s responsibilities; the sharing of certain duties (teaching, advising, supervision of other personnel); or a temporary reduction to part-time.

-To assure that consideration is given to the faculty member’s career and family needs, while allowing the department or unit to manage workload during the absence, each accommodation should be documented by a written work plan (Faculty Work Plan - PDF or DOC).
+To assure that consideration is given to the faculty member’s career and family needs, while allowing the department or unit to manage workload during the absence, each accommodation should be documented by a written work plan (Faculty Work Plan - PDF, 137KB or DOC, 24KB).

 Faculty should meet as soon as possible with their department chair or director to indicate the need for paid or unpaid leave, and provide a proposed work plan that addresses the anticipated length of leave, any inclusion of part-time work, proposed use of paid and unpaid leave, and needs for computing or other facilities or equipment.
 The plan must provide for regular contact between the faculty member and their chair or director.

 Tenure-eligible faculty can also request an extension of the probationary period as specified in the Faculty Handbook (18.104.22.168).
 There is also a policy for part-time appointments for tenured and tenure-track faculty (FH 22.214.171.124).

 Best practice is for the faculty member and chair/director to discuss details of the work plan in an initial meeting, followed by the sharing of a draft plan.
 A copy of the final plan, once it is signed by the faculty member and chair/director, must be forwarded to the dean and provost.